+Town's borders

+redrawn

+cartoonist of the electora

+a salamand

+"gerrymand constituence

+include many

-Town's borders redrawn IT'S A GERRYMANDER!
-In 1812, Massachusetts governor Elbridge Gerry approved new, governor Elbridge Gerry approved new, convoluted electoral borders that favored the Democrats.
-A cartoonist of the day showed how cartoonist of the day showed how the electoral map now resembled a salamander.
+borders that favored the Democrats.
+A cartoonist of the day showed how the electoral map now resembled a salamander.
 He coined the word "gerrymander," meaning to redraw constituency boundaries so as to include more supporters and deliver more votes to one party.

+IT'S A GERRYMANDER!
+In 1812, Massachusetts governor Elbridge Gerry approved new, convoluted electoral

-BRIBERY AND CORRUPTION This American money box shows William M. Tweed, a notoriously corrupt New York politician of the 1860s.
+BRIBERY AND CORRUPTION

+This American money box shows William M. Tweed, a notoriously corrupt New York politician of the 1860s.
 Tweed was jailed for stealing millions of dollars from the city.
 Government corruption, such as taking bribes, embezzling (stealing) public money, or rigging elections, is still a problem today.

 Money box shaped like William "the Boss" Tweed